Non-algebraic deformations of flat K\"ahler manifolds: Non-algebraic deformations of flat K ahler manifolds with

 \subsection{Equivariant $\C$-symplectic linear algebra.}

 Now we are going to describe some linear algebraic constructions relating complex symplectic structures to Hermitian quaternionic structures.
-This is rather classical, but we will need an equivariant version of this construction.
+This is rather classical, but we will also need an equivariant version of it.